maikkkko1/js-storage-cache/README.md

 Methods documentation
 ------

-* set(key, value, timeToExpire) - Inserts a value into the cache. dsadas
+* set(String key, Object value, int timeToExpire) - Inserts a value into the cache.
+* get(String key) - Returns an object from the cache.